-None of us want to end up with cognitive impairment, and we also don’t want to see our parents or other loved ones suffer from age-related cognitive declines.
-It’s harder to undo damage than to prevent it.
+None of us want to end up with cognitive impairment, and we don’t want to see our parents or other loved ones suffer from age-related cognitive declines.
+It’s harder to undo damage than it is to prevent damage.
 Get your parents, spouse, and children screened for OSA.
-Get screened yourself!
-There are treatments for sleep breathing problems so that you can live a longer, healthier life.
+Get screened yourself.
+There are treatments for sleep breathing problems so you can live a longer, healthier life.

 Would you like to learn more about sleep, sleep breathing, and the impacts that sleep disorders can have on your health?
-Dr. Dassani’s new book, Airway is Life: Waking Up to Your Family’s Sleep Crisis is available now at Amazon.com.
+Dr. Dassani’s new book Airway is Life: Waking Up to Your Family’s Sleep Crisis is available on Amazon.com.

 Dr. Meghna Dassani has practiced dentistry for over two decades and is passionate about the role dentists play in whole-body health.
 You can learn more at her website: MeghnaDassani.com.